ouseful-demos/ou-tm351-jupyterlite/README.md

 The TM351 demo JupyterLite environment ships a single Python kernel:

 - Xeus XPython 3.11
+- Pyodide

 The Xeus XPython environment provides a custom Python environment with predefined packages installed as specified in an [`environment.yml`](https://github.com/ouseful-demos/jupyterlite-tm112-demo/blob/main/environment.yml) file in the repository root directory.
 Packages specified in the main part of that config file are installed, along with their dependencies, from a conda source.
 Packages installed from PyPi by the `pip` context *do not* have their dependencies installed.
 Only packages with a `py3-none-any` build can be installed via the `pip` context.
 Packages cannot be installed from notebooks; if they are required, they must be installed into the XPython environment at the JupyterLite installation build time.

+The Pyodide kernel provides a [`pyodide` (Python WASM)](https://pyodide.org/en/stable/) environment.
+Universal python ackages (that is, ones that run on `any` platform) cab be installed into this kernel using `%pip install PACKAGENAME` cell magic.

 ### Other available kernels